zlzhao124/330projects/README.md

 Creative Portion

 •We added a quick-move function: if a string in the form 'MM/YYYY' is typed into a textbox and the return key is hit after that is typed, the calendar will move automatically to that month and that year.
-According to Connor, this is worth 5 points and we have the piazza post to prove he said that.
+According to head TA Connor Stevens, this is worth 5 points and we have the piazza post to prove he said that.

 •Users can tag an event with a particular category and enable/disable those tags in the calendar view.
 (5 points)